oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-soa-domain/README.md

 * Expose the SOA Services and Composites for external access.
 * Scale SOA domains by starting and stopping Managed Servers on demand, or by integrating with a REST API to initiate scaling based on WLDF, Prometheus, Grafana, or other rules.
 * Publish operator and WebLogic Server logs into Elasticsearch and interact with them in Kibana.
-* Monitor the SOA instance using Prometheus and Grafana
+* Monitor the SOA instance using Prometheus and Grafana.

-#### Limitations
+### Limitations

-Refer to the [User guide](https://oracle.github.io/weblogic-kubernetes-operator/userguide/managing-fmw-domains/soa-suite/) for more limitations for this release.
+Refer to the [User guide](https://oracle.github.io/weblogic-kubernetes-operator/userguide/managing-fmw-domains/soa-suite/) for limitations in this release.

-#### Getting started
+### Getting started

-The fastest way to experience the operator is to follow the [User guide](https://oracle.github.io/weblogic-kubernetes-operator/userguide/managing-fmw-domains/soa-suite/), or try out the deployment [scripts](https://oracle.github.io/weblogic-kubernetes-operator/samples/simple/domains/soa-domain/).
+The fastest way to experience the operator is to follow the [User guide](https://oracle.github.io/weblogic-kubernetes-operator/userguide/managing-fmw-domains/soa-suite/) or try out the deployment [scripts](https://oracle.github.io/weblogic-kubernetes-operator/samples/simple/domains/soa-domain/).